 We've compiled some simple answers to the most often asked questions regarding registration, tryouts, practice schedules and of course regular season game play.
 We hope this will help make your experience with Arcadia Little League a positive one.
 If your question isn't answered here, please don't hesitate to ask.

-A player's registration must be complete with all information verified in order to participate in tryouts.
+A player's registration must be complete with all information verified in order to participate in evaluations.
 What does "complete your registration" mean?

 To complete your registration you must verify your child's geographic